Is Bitcoin mining worth it?

 That being the case, mining BTC is usually the most profitable opportunity and you shouldn’t count on a financial windfall from mining other coins.

 Still, it does appear likely that we’re entering into a new crypto bull market.
 Or at the very least, that another protracted depression in prices is fairly unlikely.
-You can probably count on prices at least remaining where they are now, if not going higher as we move toward 2021.
+You can probably count on prices at least remaining where they are now, if not going higher as we move further into 2022.

 Probably the best way to look at mining is as a hobby.
 Mining may be profitable, it may not be, but the experience is where the enjoyment comes from.
 Setting up the mining rigs, learning about Bitcoin, contributing to network security and bragging to your friends that you do some Bitcoin mining on the side.
 All part of the fun.

 From a strictly financial point of view the best way to make money is probably to buy Bitcoin from an exchange and hold it in your Bitcoin wallet.
 But if you have a realistic idea of what mining will be like, and how much you can expect to earn, then by all means it’s worth it.

 Here’s how you can still benefit From Bitcoin’s rise